mbrethes/pykiosk/README.md

 The user selects menu elements by pressing up and down.
 Enter launches either a video or an application depending on how you configured the menu.
 When the video or game quits, the menu comes back, preventing a person from leaving the application.

-This goes best with a limited setup where the person can only press specific keys on the keyboard (keypad and enter).
+This goes best with a limited setup where the person can only press specific keys on the keyboard (keypad and enter), and where the desktop is empty and menu bar hidden.

 "Q" quits the kiosk.